A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Discussion

 \paragraph{What is the effect on individual $n$-grams?}

-System-level correlations (Tab.~\ref{tab:correlations_wmt19}) for ru-en and de-en improved the most with the addition of paraphrases.
-To understand what may be being improved, we study what new $n$-grams are being matched by the additional paraphrased references.
-We collect, for each sentence, the set of $n$-grams from all system outputs, and count those that were \emph{not} in the original reference but \emph{were} in the five additional paraphrases of the beam-based system.\footnote{We applied sacre\bleu's default \texttt{v13a} tokenization prior to counting.} These counts were accumulated across all sentences in the test set.
-We also looked at the most frequent n-grams not found at all, even with the help of the paraphrases (i.e.~the \emph{unrewarded $n$-grams} from \S\ref{sec:contrained-paraphrasing}).
+We study which new $n$-grams are being matched by the additional references for the two language directions with the largest system-level correlation gain (ru--en and de--en).
+For each sentence, we collect and count the $n$-grams that were not in the original reference but where in the five paraphrased references of \beam (missing \ngrams),\footnote{Using sacre\bleu's default \texttt{v13a} tokenization.} accumulated across all test set sentences.
+We also looked at the most frequent $n$-grams not found at all, even with the help of the paraphrases (i.e., the \emph{unrewarded $n$-grams} from Sec.~\ref{sec:contrained-paraphrasing}).
+The results are in Tab~\ref{table:ngrams}.

-Table~\ref{table:ngrams} contains the most common 1- and 4-grams, along with their frequencies.
-For 1-grams, we unsurprisingly see many common words that might be present (or not) in any sentence; it is hard to draw conclusions from them in general.
+Unsurprisingly, most 1-grams are common grammatical words (e.g., \emph{a}, \emph{of}, \emph{to}, \emph{in}, \emph{the}) that may be present (or not) in any sentence; it is hard to draw any conclusions.
 For 4-grams, however, we see some interesting patterns.
-Present in both lists are acronym variants such as \emph{U .
-S .} and \emph{p . m .}; their presence on both sides indicates success in sometimes grabbing this variant as well as failure to do so consistently.
-We also see phrasal variants such as \emph{, according to} and \emph{, " he said}.
-These last points corroborate a point made by \citet[\S7.2]{freitag-etal-2020-bleu} that references can often miss these.

-It also suggests a more focused method for generating paraphrases: identifying a high-precision set of phrases and their common variants, and ensuring that all of them are attested in the set of references, via constrained decoding or some other means (in the spirit of Meteor's \citep{denkowski-lavie-2011-meteor} paraphrase-based matching).
-We note however, that our paraphrasing methods do tend to contain complementary information from Meteor, also improving correlations slightly in a similar fashion (cf.~App.~\ref{app:meteor-results} for full results using Meteor).
+Present in both lists are acronym variants such as \emph{U~.~S~.} for `United States' and \emph{p~.~m~.} for `afternoon' or the 24-hour clock; their presence on both sides indicates success in sometimes grabbing this variant as well as failure to do so consistently.
+We also see phrasal variants such as \emph{,~according~to} and \emph{,~"~he~said}.
+These last points corroborate a point made by \citet[\S7.2]{freitag-etal-2020-bleu} that references may omit these common variants.
+It also suggests a more focused method for generating paraphrases: identify a high-precision set of common variants, and ensure their presence in the set of references, via constrained decoding or other means (in the spirit of Meteor's \citep{denkowski-lavie-2011-meteor} synonym-based matching).
+We note however, that our paraphrasing methods do seem to contain complementary information as they also tend to improve Meteor too (see results in ~App.~\ref{app:meteor-results}).